For FedEx Ground contractors

 What’s the catch for the free profitability audit?

 No catch.
 You upload one week of settlement, payroll, and fuel data.
 We produce a real Owner Brief with anomalies and dispute candidates.
-If we found money you can claim, you decide whether to subscribe.
-No card up front, no scheduled sales call.
+The audit itself needs no account and no card.
+If it convinces you, the $1/mo contractor pilot does require a card at sign-up — cancel anytime.

 What if the AI gets a number wrong?